 - Electrostatic Spraying Technology will be used to disinfect our environments at the end of each day.
 The charge extends to even the hard to reach places and coats them evenly and effectively.

 The entire building will be cleaned daily and disinfected by our contracted cleaners according to CDC standards.
-There will also be targeted cleaning throughout the day.
-Those processes and products have been enhanced to help counter possible transmission of the virus, per public health guidelines.
-High touch areas will receive more frequent cleaning, sanitizing and disinfecting.
-Such areas include tables, doorknobs, light switches, counter tops, toilets, faucets, sinks, water bottle filling stations, railings, etc.
+They will also be implementing a midday cleaning of shared spaces.
+These processes and products have been enhanced to help counter possible transmission of the virus, per public health guidelines.
+High touch areas will receive more frequent cleaning and/or disinfecting.
+Such areas include tables, doorknobs, light switches, counter tops, toilets, faucets, sinks, water bottle filling stations, elevator buttons, railings, etc.

 Students will not retrieve library books themselves to avoid too many hands touching all the books.
 A set of books will be brought to classrooms by the librarian who will take back books after they are used.
 Children may bring books home.
 When they are returned, books will be disinfected by the librarian before being made available again.
 An online library system is being acquired so that students may access online reading resources.

 Signage will be posted throughout buildings as a reminder of proper hygiene procedures.
 Hand sanitizer will be available at classroom doors and at the entrances and exits of buildings and individuals entering and exiting will be expected to use the sanitizer.
 We will remind all members of our community about the proper procedures for wiping noses, mouths and eyes, when coughing or sneezing, and after using the toilet.
 Frequent hand washing will be encouraged, with direct oversight and supervision of our youngest students.